 The Politics of the Debt Ceiling

 The 14th Amendment states that the validity of US public debt "shall not be questioned."
 Some legal scholars argue this means the president can order the Treasury to continue borrowing past the statutory limit if Congress fails to act.
 Biden's administration considered this option in 2023 but chose a negotiated deal instead.
-Courts have not ruled on it.
+Courts have not ruled definitively on whether the 14th Amendment creates an executive override of the statutory ceiling.

 Frequently Asked Questions